mlcordoba/DA_workshop/README.md

 The notebooks involve the fusion of text editor, programming tool and visualization support, all accessible through the browser.
 They are currently, de facto, the way by which code is exchanged and results are displayed.

 ### 1.2 Basic elements of Python
-Python is a programming language with a wider XX path than R, especially for Big Data application.
+Python is a programming language with a wider use than R, especially for Big Data application.
 Will be taught how to use basic elements of Python, such as data types (list, arrays, dictionaries), control flows (for loop, if / else), Input / Output data files and how to generate visualizations.

 ### 1.3 Numpy, Pandas and Matplotlib
 These libraries are the main tools for the analysis and visualization of data.
 In this section we will go deeper than in section 1.2.